IDS-UK/genderhub/wp-content/plugins/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.4.2 =
+* Fixed: Security issue to prevent backups from being seen by others.
+* Fixed: Only one admin notice shown at a time.
+* Improved: Better support for large XML files.
+* Fixed: Remove user roles on uninstall.
+* Fixed: S3 parse URL issue
+* Fixed: open_basedir warning from looking for mysqldump
+* Fixed: Dropbox sync fails because of case sensitivity
+* Fixed: Dropbox sync sometimes deletes synced files
+* Fixed: Dropbox fails when user uses proxy
+* Improved: German formal and chinese translation for PRO

+= Version 3.4.1 =
+* Check if file is dot to prevent open_basedir warning.
+* Only display Dropbox upload progress in debug mode.
+* Fix PHP notice when running job via WP CLI.
+* Fix the way Dropbox API wrapper handles errors.
+* Only encode DB values to hex when binary flag is set.
+* Fix handling of storing backups in root Dropbox dir.
+* Allow symbolic links to be excluded.
+* If archive name is not valid format, will still recognize and delete old files.
+* Allow user to copy debug info for support.
+* Do not display notices for pro users.
+* Add support form for pro users.
+* Add Rate Us admin notice.
+* Support empty folder name when syncing to Dropbox.
+* Allow folders under wp-content to be excluded.

+= Version 3.4.0 =
+* Changed: Dropped support for PHP 5.2.
+* Improved: Migrated to Dropbox API V2.
+* Changed: Removed Adminer link from backend.
+* Added: Backup file tracking so backups from other jobs aren't accidentally deleted.
+* Fixed: Call to get_users was previously incorrect.
+* Added: Ability to have backup file sent to multiple email addresses.
+* Added: Web.config is now included in list of special files to back up.
+* Fixed: error for some users when generating XML export.
+* Fixed: opendir permission denied warning on some versions of IIS.
+* Improved: accuracy of binary column export.

 = Version 3.3.7 =
 * Fixed: Services credentials lost after 3.3.6 update
 * Fixed: Removed all instances of PHP short echo tags and other minor PHP 5.2 compatibility issues